yufanw/slime-bot/README.md

 - !setconf - edit configurations (admin only)

-# IMPORTANT - please read before using!
+# IMPORTANT - please give yourself the role of 'GM' in order to start using admin commands.

 ## Configuration Help:

-### Why do I need to set configs?
+### What are configs and why they are important

-- Every guild discord is different - they have their own specific channels, banquet times, GMs want their own welcome/reminder     messages, etc etc.

-- By setting configs, you are able to edit all of these to your liking.
+- Every guild discord is different - they have their own specific channels, banquet times, GMs want their own reminder messages, etc etc. Configurations basically help you edit all of these to your liking.

 ### Configuration Keys and Value